 C. Contribution to Science

-Contribution 1: A new type of inorganic carbon pump that drives CO2 concentration:
+1: A new type of inorganic carbon pump that drives CO2 concentration:

-: Historical background The enzyme rubisco fixes >99.5% of the CO2 entering the biosphere each year and is essential in plants, algae, and most autotrophic bacteria.
+Historical background The enzyme rubisco fixes >99.5% of the CO2 entering the biosphere each year and is essential in plants, algae, and most autotrophic bacteria.
 However, Rubisco is inhibited by O2, a problem in the modern atmosphere with its 20% O2 and only 0.04% CO2.
 Many bacteria overcome this using an α-carboxysome based CO2 concentrating mechanism (α-CCM).
 These systems rely on HCO− pumping, however, the mechanism of HCO− pumping was unknown in chemotrophs.

 3 3

-: Central finding To identify HCO− pumps, I screened for α-CCM genes in the model chemotroph H. neapolitanus.
+Central finding: To identify HCO− pumps, I screened for α-CCM genes in the model chemotroph H. neapolitanus.
 I identified two putative transporter operons, then showed sufficiency for pumping in E. coli.
 Unexpectedly, the data were consistent with energy coupled carbonic anhydrase (CA) activity not direct pumping.
 This causes HCO− flux by converting membrane permeable CO2 into membrane impermeable HCO− trapping it in the cell.
 I showed homologs in the pathogens V. Cholera and B. anthracis had the same activity.

-: My role I conceived and designed the experiments, performed the genetic screens, analyzed sequencing data, performed the mechanistic experiments, and purified protein.
+My role I conceived and designed the experiments, performed the genetic screens, analyzed sequencing data, performed the mechanistic experiments, and purified protein.

-: Influence/Application This work identified a new family of energy coupled CAs, only the second such family known.
+Influence/Application This work identified a new family of energy coupled CAs, only the second such family known.
 This work enabled reconstitution of a functional α-CCM in E. coli.
 A homolog found in S. aureus has the same function and is essential for growth in air.
 Factoring in energy coupled CAs aided interpretation of carbon isotope fractionation in rock strata.
 There are proposed applications of these pumps in engineering crop plants and autotrophic bio-fuel production hosts.

 John J Desmarais, et al. (2018).
 The essential gene set for bacterial carbon concentration.
 Western Photosynthesis Conference.
 Biosphere 2, Oracle, Arizona.